mannbro/PiPicoGarageHomebridge/README.md

 # PiPicoGarageHomebridge
-Control a garage door using a Raspberry Pi Pico W, a relay and Homebridge
+Control a garage door using a Raspberry Pi Pico W, a relay, three resistors and Homebridge

 # YouTube Video
 To learn more, check out the YouTube video I made about the Garage Door Opener